maltanar/sdaccel_xclhal_rtl/README.md

 3. Run "make all" in the root directory of this repository.
 This will take a while to complete.

-4. Ensure that $XILINX_OPENCL/runtime/platforms/xilinx_kcu1500_dynamic_5_0/driver is on LD_LIBRARY_PATH, then run the host executable at build-reg2reg/host-hw to test.
+4. Run "make run" to run the host application and run the test.

 ## Organization
 * hls/ -- HLS sources to generate example accelerators, packed later as RTL kernels